 The Albertina’s permanent art exhibition draws on the Batliner collection, which is on permanent loan to the museum.

 Even those (like me) who think Alberto Giacometti was a famous Italian soccer player can become quite awestruck by the names of the artists on show in the Albertina’s permanent exhibition.

-It’s certainly quite humbling to find yourself in a room full of Picassos.
+Having said that, it’s certainly quite humbling to find yourself in a room full of Picassos.
 The collection has dozens of his works, including 10 paintings.

-And let’s be honest, time spent looking at Monet’s The Water Lilies has to be time well spent, no?
+And, let’s be honest, time spent looking at Monet’s The Water Lilies has to be time well spent, no?